Telehealth: Post-Pandemic Adoption and Challenges

 - Level of comfort with technology

-- Interstate licensure barriers and other compliance concerns that may differ from state to state
+- Interstate licensure barriers and other compliance concerns may differ from state to state

 - Limited accessibility to electronic equipment e.g. telephone, tablet, computer) required for telehealth visits or connectivity problems

-Despite the challenges telehealth or telemedicine is faced with, it is safe to say that using technology for healthcare is no longer a fashion statement.
-The pandemic has changed people’s perspectives and attitudes towards telehealth doctor visits and nudged it towards an upward trajectory.
+Despite the challenges telehealth or telemedicine is faces, it is safe to say that using technology for healthcare is no longer a fashion statement.
+The pandemic has changed people’s perspectives and attitudes toward telehealth doctor visits and nudged them toward an upward trajectory.
 However, the major issue at hand is how to optimize the use of telehealth.
-The coming years will be focused on optimizing home-based and preventive healthcare, and more than anything, overcoming the security-related concerns.
+The coming years will be focused on optimizing home-based and preventive healthcare, and more than anything, overcoming security-related concerns.